Using Predictive Audiences in Google Analytics 4:

 This takes you to the ‘Build a new audience’ interface where you will have the option to create an audience from scratch or use ‘Suggested audiences’.
 Select the ‘PREDICTIVE’ tab on the Suggested audiences section.

-Depending upon the volumes of data being received by your GA4 property, you will get an eligible or not eligible to use message below each audience.
+Depending upon the volumes of data from your GA4 property, you will get an eligible or not eligible to use message below each audience.

 There are currently 5 suggestions for predictive audiences: